amagsid/COVID-world-dashboard/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This project is built on the Gatsby Leaflet mapping starter project by Colby Fayoock Data sourced from: https://github.com/NovelCOVID/API
+This project is built on the Gatsby Leaflet mapping starter project by Colby Fayock <br>
+Data sourced from: https://github.com/NovelCOVID/API

 - [Yarn](https://yarnpkg.com/en/)